Getty Images

 Confluent platform update targets developer choice, security

-The vendor's latest follows its recent acquisition of WarpStream and adds new security features along with support for the Table API to provide new options for Apache Flink users.
+The vendor's latest follows its recent acquisition of WarpStream and adds new security features, along with support for the Table API to provide new options for Apache Flink users.

 Data streaming specialist Confluent on Tuesday unveiled its latest platform update, including new security capabilities and support for the Table API that makes the Apache Flink platform accessible to Java and Python developers.

-The release, which includes generally available features as well as some in preview, closely follows Confluent's acquisition of WarpStream, another streaming data vendor that Confluent bought on Sept.
+The release, which includes generally available features as well as some in preview, closely follows Confluent's acquisition of WarpStream, another streaming data vendor that Confluent bought Sept.
 9.

 Using Kafka as a foundation, Confluent offers Confluent Cloud as a managed service and Confluent Platform for on-premises users.